Architect-devlord/divine-world-dev/statement_of_authorship.md

 - gameplay architecture,
 - or narrative systems—

-was co-developed, co-authored, or contributed to by any third party prior to its initial publication on GitHub and YouTube on **July 15, 2025**.
+was co-developed, co-authored, or contributed to by any third party prior to its initial publication on GitHub on **July 15, 2025**.

 This repository and the corresponding project materials serve as timestamped, signed proof of origin.